laughingman868/Projects/FLIR ADAS Object Detection.md

 print("Model, optimizer, and scheduler have been successfully loaded and are ready to use.")
 ```
-I decided to use Fiftyone for inference and visualization
+I decided to use Fiftyone for inference and visualization.
 ```python
 import fiftyone.utils.coco as fouc import fiftyone as fo